 - Almost always operates until Park close.

 - Salads have the option to add chicken or salmon or leave them vegetarian at a lower price.

 - For whatever reason, the burgers and fries here seem to be prepared worse than anywhere else.

-- Service is ordinarily slow.
-It takes a while for the food to come out of the kitchen.
+- It usually takes a while for the food to come out of the kitchen.

 Value: Average to above average.
 The salads are very good, particularly with the addition of the salmon.
 The seafood and burgers are typical Disney quality.